-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Condo Insurance Quotes in Chicago

-However, it is possible that your condo board or mortgage provider will require owners to purchase condominium insurance in order to protect their homes.
+However, it is possible that your condo board or mortgage provider requires owners to purchase condominium insurance in order to protect their homes.
 And even if they're not obligated to do so, we recommend that Chicago condominium owners strongly consider purchasing condo insurance.

-Do I Need Condo Insurance in Chicago?
+Do I need condo insurance in Chicago?

 Even if condo insurance is not required, purchasing it is still an excellent idea.
-Also called HO-6 insurance, it goes beyond the basic protection you'll receive from your condo building's shared insurance, providing coverage for your home and personal property against all kinds of perils.
+Also called HO-6 insurance, it goes beyond the basic protection you receive from your condo building's shared insurance, providing coverage for your home and personal property against all kinds of perils.
 This includes natural disasters, fire and theft, as well as liability protection.

-Condominium insurance is a type of home insurance and provides coverage similar to what's in a standard homeowners’ policy, with a few exceptions.
-This is because some elements of the property are covered by a shared policy that is paid for together by everyone who lives in the building.
+Condominium insurance is a type of home insurance that provides coverage similar to what's in a standard homeowners policy, with a few exceptions.
+This is because some elements of the property are covered by a shared policy that is paid for by everyone who lives in the building.

 An additional coverage that is unique to a condominium policy is loss assessment coverage.
 If your building experiences a severe loss that exceeds the limits of its coverage, such as damage from a tornado or severe storm, the condo board will split the remaining expense among every condo owner using an assessment.
-Loss assessment coverage pays that amount, so long as the damage is caused by a hazard covered by your policy.
+Loss assessment coverage pays that amount, as long as the damage is caused by a hazard covered by your policy.